-Christopher Ryan Herrmann...Married to Shelby...Attended Alvin Community College and University of Miami...Named to the NJCAA Division I All-American Team and to the JUCO World Series All-Tournament Team in 2008… honored with the NJCAA Rawlings Big Stick Award...
-Led the Hurricanes in average (.341), runs scored (59) and on-base percentage (.458) as a junior in 2009...Is a 2006 graduate of Tomball (Texas) High School...
-Selected by Baltimore in the 10th round of the 2008 First-Year Player Draft but did not sign...Signed by Hector Otero (Twins).
+Christopher Ryan Herrmann was originally signed by Twins scout Hector Otero…is married, Shelby…has a son, Crew, born in 2017…did their baby gender reveal at Chase Field on dbTV.… graduated from Tomball (TX) High School in 2006…attended Alvin Community College and the University of Miami…named to the NJCAA Division I All-American Team and to the JUCO World Series All-Tournament Team in 2008…honored with the NJCAA Rawlings Big Stick Award…led the Hurricanes in average (.341), runs scored (59) and on-base percentage (.458) as a junior in 2009.

 Batted .181/.273 OBP/.345 SLG with 7 doubles, a career-high 10 home runs and 27 RBI in 106 games during his second season with the D-backs...also set career highs in runs (35) and total bases (78)...Made 51 starts (34 at catcher, 17 in left field, 1 in right field and 1 at first base).